Our team below and our army of volunteers all have one aim in mind, to help our members live a good life and enjoy the opportunities that we offer!

 As well as working with My Life, Tracey collaborates with other talented makers to produce beautiful products and designs quality workshops.

-We are very pleased to have Tracey here to run bespoke craft workshops for our Day Opportunities members, from needle felting to wire sculpture, free-motion embroidery and painting.
+We are very pleased to have Tracey here to run bespoke craft workshops for our My Life Opportunities members, from needle felting to wire sculpture, free-motion embroidery and painting.

 Tracey says: “I believe it is important to share different craft skills and experience the therapeutic benefits of taking time out for yourself to find your creative side.”